Arial shot of people walking

 Engaging with Our External Suppliers

 We actively collaborate with our suppliers to enhance the resiliency of our entire supply chain.
 As a full member of the Pharmaceutical Supply Chain Initiative (PSCI), we are working together to provide training and supplier engagement at scale to increase awareness across the collective supplier base on sustainable and responsible practices, with a focus on robust EHS and social risk mitigation and GHG reduction.
+That includes completing PSCI assessments of top suppliers.
+In 2025, we completed more PSCI audits than we had planned for the year.
+Where a supplier was found to be high risk from an EHS perspective, a mitigation plan and corrective action plans were developed to reduce the risk.

 In addition to disclosure in our annual sustainability report, we also report to the CDP climate and water programs.
 Our responses are available on CDP’s public responses page and provide additional information.